-If you would like information on volunteering in the condensed summer program, please
+If you would like information on volunteering in the condensed summer program, please visit this link.

 - Applicants with non-immigrant visa status (including but not limited to H-1's, H-4's, TN's, TD's, F-1's, F-2's, J-1's, J-2's, and EAD holders) are not permitted to volunteer (this does not apply to US citizens or green card holders.)
 Please contact International Personnel at email@example.com for more information.

 - A minimum commitment of 4 consecutive hours per week for 4 consecutive months.
 Volunteers are interviewed and accepted on a rolling basis throughout the academic year.
 We have a wait list option for volunteers who a cleared at a time where there are no available placements.